mozilla-conduit/suite/README.md

 restored automatically by the one-shot gogs-init service when spinning up a fresh stack.

-If you need to update the repositories, you can simply work agains http://git.test (or in the local-dev container) and push the changes to the repositories.
+If you need to update the repositories, you can simply work against http://git.test (or in the local-dev container) and push the changes to the repositories.
 You can then update the backup by running: